homeomorfismo/scripts-coeus/README.md

-# coeus-ngsolve
+# scrips-coeus
-Instructions / scripts for setting up serial and parallel installations of Netgen/Ngsolve on the PSU Coeus or Gaia cluster
+Instructions / scripts for setting up serial and parallel installations of Netgen/Ngsolve on the PSU Coeus or Gaia cluster.

 ## Overview
 Following this installation procedure, you should end up with